Table of contents

 Even if you’ve set up the tightest possible Google Apps security for your organization’s Google Apps deployment, it’s possible that a user account gets compromised or a laptop gets stolen.
 In such an event, suspend the affected users (users > suspend> and reset their sign-in cookies to prevent anyone from logging in (Users > Account > Reset sign-in cookies)

-Email can be one of the biggest weaknesses in any organization’s security as it makes it easy for malware to sneak in, and at the same time, enables inadvertent (or even deliberate) leaks of sensitive information and trade secrets.
+Email can be one of the biggest weaknesses in any organization’s security as it makes it easy for malware to sneak into your Mac or Windows device, and at the same time, enables inadvertent (or even deliberate) leaks of sensitive information and trade secrets.
 Here’s what you need to do if you’re concerned about this:

 Blacklists and whitelists are the most basic form of email filtering and Google Apps security.
 If you need advanced, more granular control over the mail users can send and receive, you’ll find the Advanced settings tab more useful (found in Apps > Google Apps > Gmail > Advanced Settings).